December, 16 2022 ( Updated October, 17 2024)

 So, hold on to your loved ones tight this season and celebrate Christmas the traditional way wherever you are in Europe!

-A wooden advent calendar opened up with the Christmas Day on viewThe advent calendar leading up to the anticipated Christmas Day
+The advent calendar leading up to the anticipated Christmas Day

 Christmas in France is celebrated in quite a traditional way, with the Christmas Eve feast called Le Réveillon de Noël.
 This feast symbolises a spiritual awakening and usually consists of rich local ingredients and cuisines (it could be roast turkey or oysters) and differs from region to region all over France: but all of them lead to a delightfully sinful Bûche De Noël, a yule log dessert with butter-cream frosting and cocoa-dusted meringue.
 Foie Gras is also commonly enjoyed all over the country, especially in Alsace.

-In the Provençal region (or the area around the dazzling French Riviera), the week leading up to Christmas is loaded with desserts, and as many as 13 are prepared and enjoyed symbolising Jesus and the 12 apostles; some treats that are included in this rich and lavish tradition include candied nuts, fruits and sweet, chewy nougat
+In the Provençal region (or the area around the dazzling French Riviera), the week leading up to Christmas is loaded with desserts, and as many as 13 are prepared and enjoyed symbolising Jesus and the 12 apostles; some treats that are included in this rich and lavish tradition include candied nuts, fruits and sweet, chewy nougat.

 French Christmas celebrations are also big on nativity scenes.
 Called crèche in French, the nativity scenes in France can range from very simple ones to super elaborate scenes that include way more figurines than that of just the Jesus, Mary and Joseph trio.